rohbdn07/hsl-city-bike-app-BACKEND/README.md

 ## Helsinki City Bike application (Backend with node Js and typescript)

-Project is about to create a UI and a backend service for displaying travel data made with helsinki city bikes in the Uusimaa region. \
+This a backend part of a full-stack Project which is to create a UI and a backend service for displaying journey lists of data made with Helsinki city bikes in the Uusimaa region. \
 This is a backend repository.
 Frontend repository can be found here: \
 Link: https://github.com/rohbdn07/hsl_citybike_FRONTEND.git \
-Please follow following steps to run this repository.
+Please follow following steps to run this backend repository.

 ## Table of Contents